ekamp/OS/Exam2StudyGuide.md

 <b>SuperBlock</b> : Contains interfaces to get information about a file system such as read write delete inodes. and the ability to lock the file system.

 ###Managing File Systems
+The lowest level of dealing with file systems is allocating and managing memory using certain blocks over others.
+For flash memory there are no improvements by using one block vs the other.
+However when using disks there are seek times in order to fetch certain memory

+<b>Contiguous Allocation</b> : That is if a file's data requires disk block the blocks will be contiguous.

+<b>External Fragmentation</b> : Regions of free blocks are wasted as new disk blocks are allocated and deleted

+<b>Extents</b> : A contiguous set of blocks, used as a compromise to contiguous allocation.
+A file will use one or more extents and they are typically refered to as tuples.

+<b>Cluster</b> : Logical block used throughout the file system that is the grouping of multiple blocks.This will result in better performance but more internal fragmentation.

+<b>Linked Allocation</b> : Uses a few bytes from each block to store the block number of the next block in file.

+<b>File Allocation Table</b> : A table of block numbers are created.
+Here the number of the next block is stored at table[current_block_number].
+Contains the file name and the first block number allocated to that block.
+- In order for FAT to be efficient the table must be completely stored in memory for fast access.

+<b>Indexed Allocation</b> : Alternatively reading in just the blocks used by the file we are interested in.
+This is not optimal because there are varying sizes of files therefore the reading in will take longer or shorter each time.

+<b>Combined Indexing</b> : Uses fixed length structures.
+The information for the structure is storeed in the inode.

+<b>Direct Block Pointer</b> : refer directly to the block

+<b>Indirect Block Pointer</b> : If a file needs to use more blocks then it utilizes this to allocate or gain more memory, the inode contains this.

+<b>Double Indirect Block</b> : If a file needs even more blocks then it utilizes this where the inode points to a block that contains a list of indirect block pointers.

+###File System Implementation Systems

+<b>Unix File System</b>
+An example of the inode based file system.
+When laid out in disk format it contains three sections, super blocks inode blocks and data blocks.

+- Performance of UFS is very poor due to the following factors
+  - Linked list approach to the file system results in much fragmentation over time in other words when a files allocation of memory is not contiguous.
+  - Additionally there is a large seek time on the disk due to the fact that the inode is at the beginning and most of the information in the middle of the block

+<b>Berley Fast File System</b> : Berkely redesigned the file system to improves performance in certain areas.
+- Larger clusters : FFS Chose a larger cluster size, bringing eight fold improvement in contiguous allocation.
+- Cylinder Groups : Instead of having one region for inodes and another for data multiple regions were created.
+The information specified for the most part will be in the same cylinder as the inode.
+- Bitmap Allocation : Instead of using a linked list of free blocks a bitmaps is used to keep track of which blocks are in use within each cylinder.
+Makes it easy to find contiguous or nearby clusters rather than just using any avalible free cluster.
+-